Multimessenger Signatures of Tilted, Self-Gravitating, Black Hole Disks

-\textit{Acknowledgments.}\textemdash This work was supported in part by by the Generalitat Valenciana Grant CIDEGENT/2021/046 and by the Spanish Agencia Estatal de Investigaci\'on (Grant PID2021-125485NB-C21), the National Science Foundation (NSF) Grants No. PHY-2308242 and No. OAC-2310548 to the University of Illinois at Urbana-Champaign.
+\textit{Acknowledgments.}\textemdash This work was supported in part by by the Generalitat Valenciana Grant CIDEGENT/2021/046, by the Spanish Agencia Estatal de Investigación (grant PID2024-159689NB-C21) funded by MICIU/AEI/10.13039/501100011033 and by FEDER / EU, the National Science Foundation (NSF) Grants No. PHY-2308242 and No. OAC-2310548 to the University of Illinois at Urbana-Champaign.
 A.T. acknowledges support from the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign through the NCSA Fellows program.
 Further support has been provided by the EU's Horizon 2020 Research and Innovation (RISE) programme H2020-MSCA-RISE-2017 (FunFiCO-777740) and by the EU Staff Ex-change (SE) programme HORIZON-MSCA-2021-SE-01 (NewFunFiCO-101086251).
 This work used Stampede2 at TACC and Anvil at Purdue University through allocation MCA99S008, from the Advanced Cyberinfras-tructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 This research also used Frontera at TACC through allocation AST20025.
 Frontera is made possible by NSF award OAC-1818253.
 The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by the Barcelona Supercomputing Center (AECT-2025-3-0016 and AECT-2025-3-0017).